 - Failure to create an estate plan of any kind and instead leaving it to the court system to decide how your assets will be distributed

-If you’d like to learn more about how to avoid common estate planning mistakes that could cost your heirs dearly, call our office today at (646) 736-7539, mention this article, and schedule a time for us to sit down and talk.
+If you’d like to learn more about how to avoid common estate planning mistakes that could cost your heirs dearly, contact us today, mention this article, and schedule a time for us to sit down and talk.